SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "def-leppard-5.jpg" "Def Leppard Concert" "A look back at 2023" >}}

 **December**: I started December with a week of re:Invent.
 You can read up on my re:Invent experience on my [previous weekly note](/2023/12/04/weekly-notes-48-2023/).
 Jo and I completed our 10th anniversary.
-We went to our final two concerts of the year: Kraftwerk and Foo Fighters.
+We went to our final two concerts of the year: Kraftwerk and Foo Fighters (the Foo Fighters concert was the best live event I've been to till date).
 We also went to a Ramses II exhibit at the Australian Museum.
 We did [South Head Trail](/2023/12/24/weekly-notes-51-2023/), taking the ferry from Circular Quay to Watsons Bay, and from there went walking.
 We also walked over to the Christmas market at Martin Place.
 Finally, we welcomed the New Year by relaxing and chilling at home.

+  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "kraftwerk-1.jpg" "Kraftwerk" "A look back at 2023" >}}
+  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "foo-fighters-1.jpg" "Foo Fighters" "A look back at 2023" >}}
+  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "foo-fighters-3.jpg" "Foo Fighters" "A look back at 2023" >}}
   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "christmas-market-3.jpg" "Christmas Market in Martin Place" "A look back at 2023" >}}

 ### Other wrapups

-Check out my previous post on the [wrap-up of wrap-ups](/2023/12/30/wrap-up-of-wrap-ups-2023) to see the full breakdown of what I played on Steam and Switch.
+Check out my previous post on the [wrap-up of wrap-ups](/2023/12/30/wrap-up-of-wrap-ups-2023) to see the full breakdown of what I played on Steam and the other related wrap-ups.

 ### The Video